 You must keep these records for six years except for requests to leave the pension scheme which must be kept for four years.

-Once you have set up a pension scheme and put your eligible staff into it, your legal duties don’t end there.
 You must continue to make the payments that are due into the scheme every time you run payroll.
 We monitor the contributions that are paid into workplace pensions and can tell if payments that are due are not being made into your staff’s automatic enrolment scheme.
 We will take action if you fail to comply with your ongoing legal duties, and you may need to backdate any missed payments.

 Your next re-enrolment